THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 Accommodations for 3 or 4 Nights / Days in Dubai

 Accommodations in Dubai are not cheap, but the standard is quite high.
-If you are wondering where to stay in Dubai for 3 or 4 days, I suggest staying close to Dubai Downtown or Marina – or if you are more a beach person close to JBR – Walk.
-However, these areas are also one of the most expensive ones.
-For more budget-friendly options you can check out hotels in Dubai Deira (old town).
+If you are wondering where to stay in Dubai for 3 or 4 days, I suggest staying close to Dubai Downtown or Marina.
+If you are a beach person, choose a hotel close to JBR – Walk.
+However, these areas are also some of the most expensive ones.
+For more budget-friendly options, you can check out hotels in Dubai Deira (old town).

 You can check out rates for accommodations in Dubai here, and if you are looking for my personal recommendations for all budgets and areas, click here.